 Cost for a 2 days rental with Budget: 33 EUR

-As mentioned, alternatives would be taking the train or a ferry but you will be limited to the train and ferry stops in what you can see.
+As mentioned, alternatives would be taking a tour, a train or a ferry but you will be limited to the train and ferry stops in what you can see.
 As you saw in our itinerary, we stopped at many great viewpoints and a lovely winery that you will need a car to access.

 This 2 day getaway was definitely a treat and we balanced splurging on a nice experience with getting value for our stay.
 For example, we packed our own picnic instead of doing a pricey picnic offered by the wineries but we spent more on a 3 course dinner.
 There were definitely cheaper accommodation options but since it was just one night, we wanted to treat ourselves to a quiet remote country house stay.